-Maine only licenses plumbing, electrical, and asbestos abatement contractors, as well as other building trades like architects and engineers.
+Maine only licenses plumbing, electrical, HVAC, and asbestos abatement contractors, as well as other building trades like architects and engineers.
 A full list can be found on the State of Maine’s Professional & Financial Regulation page.

 Although general contractors don’t need to be licensed, a business license is still required to operate within the borders of the state.
 Furthermore, general liability insurance is still encouraged to mitigate risk, and surety bonds may still be required depending on the project.

 For all home construction and home improvement projects over $3,000, Maine law requires a written contract with a specific provision that prohibits payment upfront of more than one-third of the contract price.

 In Maine, general contractors are not licensed or regulated by the state.

 Who Needs a Contractors License?

 Despite the fact that general contractors don’t need a license to build in Maine, there are certain professions and occupations which are regulated by the state.
 Among certain others, those occupations that are related to construction and require licenses are: Architects, engineers, plumbers, electricians, oil burner technicians, manufacturers, dealers and installers of mobile and modular homes